robertleeplummerjr/idea.js/README.md

 artificial intelligence problem solver

 ## Why?
-Machine Learning doesn't have to be complicated.  idea.js makes AI's (neural networks, neurons, meta heuristic, heuristic, and ant colony optimizations) simple.
+Machine Learning doesn't have to be complicated.  idea.js makes AI's (neural networks, meta heuristic, heuristic, ant colony optimizations, and hives) simple.

 ## How?
 By telling idea.js what you want to do, it figures out how to do it.